 A guided tour of the features and capabilities of O*NET OnLine, demonstrating the breadth and depth of the information available.
-This guided tour demonstrates how users can navigate through O*NET OnLine and provides real world examples of occupational and skills searches, or specific details of one or more occupations.
-This tool also describes O*NET OnLine's many resources on accommodations, disabilities, and workplace issues.
+It demonstrates how users can navigate through O*NET OnLine and provides real world examples of occupational and skills searches, or specific details of one or more occupations.

 Employment professionals from around the country use O*NET information to help job seekers and others needing career guidance.
 Listen to their stories below on a variety of topics.
 Click any topic to play, download, or learn more about each podcast.

 Rick Maher, CEO of Maher & Maher, explains the significant role of O*NET data in regional economic development.

 Dr. Steve Turkoski, Chair of Region 10 Workforce Development Council and Adjunct Instructor at Embry-Riddle Aeronautical University, shares information about how he gathers and uses LMI to promote the region and help form strategic partnerships.
 He talks specifically about his use and promotion of O*NET within the context of regional workforce development and economic growth.

 Dr. John Rich, Counselor and Director of Career Services at Three Rivers Community College, focuses on O*NET's use with community college students.
 Dr. Rich uses O*NET resources to present career opportunities to students.
 He talks about his experiences and zeroes in on at least one student situation to explain in depth how he uses O*NET.